-The Shared Infrastructure Programme – what does it offer?
+What does the Shared Infrastructure Programme offer?

 SWIFT regularly reviews and adapts the SIP to reflect market and technical developments and the evolving threat landscape.